 The images produced by plane mirrors and curved mirrors can be understood by the law of reflection.

 The principle when the light rays fall on the smooth surface, the angle of reflection is equal to the angle of incidence, also the incident ray, the reflected ray, and the normal to the surface all lie in the same plane.

-The process through which light rays falls on the surface and gets bounced back is known as reflection of light.
+The process through which light rays fall on the surface and get bounced back is known as a reflection of light.